Smana/smana.github.io/content/en/post/crossplane_k3d/index.md

 The target of this documentation is to be able to create and manage a GKE cluster using [**Crossplane**](https://crossplane.io/).

 `Crossplane` leverages Kubernetes base principles in order to provision cloud resources and much more: a **declarative** approach with **drift detections** and **reconciliations** using control loops :exploding_head:.
-In other words, we declare what cloud resources we want and Crossplane ensures that the target state matches the one declared in our git repository.
+In other words, we declare what cloud resources we want and Crossplane ensures that the target state matches the one applied through the Kubernetes API.

 Here are the steps we'll follow in order to get a Kubernetes cluster for development and experimentations use cases.